harryf/comedy/docs/_shows/20191104_Acid_4th_November_2019__20_mins.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

-> You might have seen him before.
-He's been in our scene for a while, ladies and
+> You might have seen him before, he's been in our scene for a while, ladies and gentlemen,
 >
-> gentlemen, and this is his real name.
+> and this is his real name.
 >
 > Give it up, it's Harry Fox, everybody!
-Give it up!
 >
-> So my name is actually Harry Fox.
+> Give it up!
 >
-> It's a German name, it's spelled F-U-C-K-S, I repeat, F-U-C-K-S.
+> So my name is actually Harry Fux, it's a German name, spelt F-U-C-K-S, I repeat, F-U-C-K-S.
 >
-> Been in a room with English speakers like this all over, you'd think my name is
+> But in a room with English speakers like this, a lot of you think my name is Harry Fox.
 >
-> Harry Fox.
->
 > My name is not Harry Fox.
 >
-> Because in my family, when we have a family get-together, we get very upset
+> Because in my family, when we have a family get-together, we get very upset when you call us a
 >
-> when you call us a group of fuckers.
+> group of fuckers.
 >
-> I have two kids, and I had to call them Halbert.
+> And I have two kids, and I had to call them "how the" and "what the".
 >
-> And what the?
+> But you see, the real problem with a name like Harry Fox, it sets a very high level of expectation.
 >
-> But you see, the real problem with it, being like Harry Fox, it sets a very
+> Because if my name was Harry Fox, I probably would have come on here tonight and been like,
 >
-> high level of expectation.
->
-> Because if my name was Harry Fox, I probably would have come on here tonight
->
-> and been like,
->
-> Yo, what's up, man?
-Harry Fox in the house!
+> "Yo, what's up, man?
+Harry Fox in the house!"
 >
 > But that's not really me, I'm kind of quiet.
 >